lprichar/CSharpKatas/README.md

 ===========

-CSharpKatas is a training tool for teaching C# newcommers how to apply advanced language features, how to write idiomatic C#, and most importantly how to avoid Java idioms in C#.
+CSharpKatas is a training tool for teaching C# newcommers how to apply advanced language features, how to write idiomatic C#, and how to avoid Java idioms in C#.

 Blog Series
 ===========